Note: If you purchase anything from links on this site, I may make a commission.

 Join our Facebook page.

 Although I enjoy fiction, in recent years, I have done more reading of my favourite non-fiction writers.
 I enjoy books that make me think and even re-examine some of my presuppositions.
 Of course, I am not referring to challenging the fundaments of Christianity but to looking at some of the ways I apply Christianity.
 Many genuinely Christian people hold to the core doctrines but view other issues in a different light.
 By examining why they believe what they do, in the light of Scripture, we can either be confirmed in what we believe or discover our blind spots.
+Hard as it is to admit, we all have blind spots.

 "Now the Berean Jews were of more noble character than those in Thessalonica, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true."
 Acts 17:11, NIV

 First, Some people are closed-minded.
 They are going to believe what they have always been taught and are not open to considering anything else.
 Facts and Scriptural presentations mean nothing because that's not the way it is - you understand!
+There is no point in trying to share something new or different with these people.
+All you will get is an argument.

 Second, Other people are 'fans' or hero-worshippers of some person or organization.
 Whatever that person writes must be true.
 They don't check it out with Scripture in context.
 They simply take that person's word and run with it.
 Many times it is because they are unwilling to take the time to study the Bible for themselves.
 [I have written a course with 20 short lessons on how to study the Bible for yourself: Feed Yourself.]
-So they are gullible and many times their lives are destroyed because of it.
-I know of authors who are great on some subjects, but way off base on others.
+So they are gullible, and many times their lives are destroyed because of it.
+I know of authors who are great on some subjects but way off base on other topics.
 Everything must be tested with the Word of God in context.
 Not even Paul was above being checked out!

 "Many preachers preach to be popular, instead of preaching to change lives.
 Their sermons are 95 percent their own thoughts and 5 percent God's truth.
 And the average church member cannot tell the difference because he or she is Biblically illiterate!"
 Anne Graham Lotz